 Now several decades into the parenting game – which I now understand does not end when your kids turn 18 – he’s still showing up, most recently to mow our lawn when we needed a little extra help.

-Maybe this expression of love is overlooked because it isn’t always as obvious as a mother’s traditionally warm affection.
-But the strength and depth of that love are poured out in a thousand different ways.
+Maybe this paternal expression of love is overlooked because it isn’t always as obvious as a mother’s traditionally warm affection.
+But the strength and depth of that love are poured out in a thousand different ways by the dads in our lives.

 When his face beams with a spontaneous smile as his kids run to greet him.